Diablo (Marvel Comics): Equipment

 Diablo employs a huge arsenal of alchemical weapons that he discovered or invented, and conceals within hidden pouches and pockets in his costume.
 But unknown to science, his concoctions are almost magical in nature.
 Although the range of his power is wide, these effects are temporary unless Diablo provides a second dose, with the exception of an elixir he used on Dragon Man.
 His mixtures include nerve gas pellets, freezing potions, and pills that make people susceptible to Diablo's hypnotic orders.
 He can also transmute non-organic matter, unleash explosive blasts, model surface features, give life to inanimate objects, and create beings formed from the elements of earth, fire, wind, and water called "elementals".
 Other concoctions utilize teleportation for quick escapes.

 Other versions

 Age of Apocalypse

-An alternate universe variant of Diablo from Earth-295 appears in Age of Apocalypse.
+An alternate universe version of Diablo from Earth-295 appears in Age of Apocalypse.
 This version is a warden at Apocalypse's prison in Mexico who is later killed by Nightcrawler.

 Marvel Zombies

-A zombified alternate universe variant of Diablo from Earth-2149 appears in Marvel Zombies 3.
+A zombified alternate universe version of Diablo from Earth-2149 appears in Marvel Zombies 3.

 Ultimate Marvel

-An alternate universe variant of Diablo from Earth-1610 appears in Ultimate Fantastic Four.
+An alternate universe version of Diablo from Earth-1610 appears in Ultimate Fantastic Four.
 This version is Menendez Flores, a 15th-century Italian man who was imprisoned in an inescapable tower by fellow alchemist Andrea Vecchiato.